Stanford/WMD/README.txt

 install time.

 Authorizations is where you can decide who can login to your site using WebAuth.
-By default it's anyone with a SUNetID (valid-user) but you can restrict that further if you want.
+By default it's anyone with a SUNet ID (valid-user) but you can restrict that further if you want.

 -- KNOWN ISSUES --